 PLEASE NOTE: New student placement exams are completed at registration.

 *Amphitheater School requires pre-approval of Hebrew for Credit by the student's counselor and Principal before coursework is begun.
 Some private and charter schools accept credit, see Principal for confirmation.
-Beginning with fall 2010 freshmen, Catalina Foothills High School no longer accepts Hebrew for high school credit.
+Catalina Foothills High School no longer accepts Hebrew for high school credit.

 Mitzvah Credit Hours make it possible to work Hebrew High into your busy life by providing an alternative learning program for one semester of Judaic Studies classes.